 How to Use Bluing in a Front Load Washer

 Laundry bluing helps trick the eye to make white clothes look brighter and whiter.
 This natural product has been used for centuries and it still works today.
 If you have a top load HE washer, mix the bluing as directed on the packaging with at least one quart water and add to the wash cycle.

 For use in a front load washer, always dilute the bluing with water.
 Mix 1/4 teaspoon with one quart of cool water in a glass container (it will stain plastic).
 If the dispensing drawers on your HE washer remain unlocked during the cycle, add through the dispenser directly into the wash cycle after it has already filled with water.

 If the drawers on your front load washer lock as the cycle begins, dilute the bluing as directed on the bottle and then put as much diluted bluing as will fit into the largest available drawer, usually the bleach dispenser.

-Never mix bluing and chlorine bleach in the same load.
+Never mix bluing with chlorine bleach in the same load.
 If any bluing solution remains in the dispenser drawer after the cycle, clean the dispenser thoroughly before the next laundry load.